top of page

 I do sympathise with those families who may feel that their loved ones, who do not have the ability to advocate for themselves and are already severely marginalised, that removing the labels of high / low /severe / profound in relation to autism is devaluing the true extent and the severity of their complex care needs.
 However, I would argue that this issue needs addressing through re-education and a change of perspective.

-Being autistic your bodymind has a different way of processing and responding to people and the world around to non-autistic people.
-Autism is fluid, it fluctuates and specific needs fluctuate from moment to moment.
-'Profound autism' does not exist, rather there are autistic individuals with profound and multiple specific needs.
-These individuals are some of the most vulnerable people in society and are often dependent upon the care and understanding of others to live their best lives.
-Autistic people with profound and multiple specific needs are often misunderstood and underrepresented, these are the individuals that need even more understanding and support.
-Creating further categories such as 'profound autism' is not helping anyone; it is creating an even larger division and more barriers between already stigmatised and marginalised groups.
-We don't need more labels we need to develop a better understanding to create a more accepting and inclusive society.
+In the context of autistic people with profound and multiple learning disabilities they are some of the most vulnerable people in society and are often dependent upon the care and understanding of others to live their best lives.
+Autistic people with profound and multiple needs are often misunderstood and underrepresented, these are the individuals that need even more understanding and support.
+Creating further categories such as 'profound autism' is not helping anyone; it is creating an even larger division and more barriers between already stigmatised and marginalised groups and also means their specific needs may not be met and they won't get the support they deserve.
+We don't need more labels we need to develop a better understanding to create a more accepting and inclusive society so people are understood and can individual needs can be met.

 *Article written from my lived experience as a parent and teacher.
 Knowledge gained through various personal research and neurodivergent communities.